maxipaxi/blocking-queue-kata/README.md

 ## The task
 The first task is to get the basic functionality of a bounded queue working.

-Then everywhere this can throw an exception we instead need to block and wait until the action becomes legal.
+Then identify all the places where this can fail or throw an exception (like taking something from an empty queue).
+In these places we instead need to lock the thread and wait until the action becomes legal.

 <details>
   <summary>Hint 1:</summary>